astroimagers/OCA-AISIG/index.md

-## Welcome to the AstroImagers Special Interest Group (AI SIG) of the Orange County Astronomers (OCA).
-This page contains supplemental files for the talks given at the monthly meetings.
+## OCA AISIG

 ### Markdown

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+Welcome to the AstroImagers Special Interest Group (AI SIG) of the Orange County Astronomers (OCA).
+This page contains supplemental files for the talks given at the monthly meetings.

 ```markdown
 Syntax highlighted code block